Last Updated on by

 Here’s a comment that we recently received on one of our blogs.

-“I’m trying to scrape yellow pages data.
+“I’m trying to crawl yellow pages data.
 I found a list of 64 pages of stores.
 I added a selector for business name, address and phone number.
 I right clicked each field for inspect/copy/copy selector for the name, address, and phone number.
 I scraped the URL changing only the end to read pages/[001-064].
-I clicked scrape and to my surprise the only data scraped was for the page 001.
+I clicked crawl and to my surprise the only data scraped was for the page 001.
 I clicked the multiple tab in each selector field (for name, address and phone).
 Why did I only get data for the first page?
-Should the scrape tool know that I wanted the same data for each company (30 per page) for all 64 pages?
+Should the crawl tool know that I wanted the same data for each company (30 per page) for all 64 pages?
 Thanks in advance.”

-The commentator here was trying to scrape data from a classified website but the tool he was using couldn’t navigate to the inner pages in queue and only scraped the first page.
+The commentator here was trying to crawl data from a classified website but the tool he was using couldn’t navigate to the inner pages in queue and only scraped the first page.
 This is a common problem associated with web scraping tools, they tend to work fine with sites that use simple navigation structures, yet fail if the site uses even a moderately complex navigation.
 With the aim of improving user experience, many sites are now adopting AJAX based infinite scrolling, which makes this even more complex.
 Such dynamic coding practices would render most, if not all web scraper tools useless.

 What’s needed here is a fully customizable setup and a dedicated approach where a combination of manual and automated layers are used to figure out how the website receives AJAX calls so as to mimic them using the custom built crawler.
 As the complexity of websites keep increasing over time, the need for a customizable solution rather than a rigid tool becomes all the more obvious.